LHucass/scPriorGraph/README.md

 ## Usage
 ### Step 1: Prepare data
 The standard data format that the model can accept is a gene expression matrix where rows represent cells and columns represent genes.
 The cell label file should have cell indices that match those in the expression matrix.
-The reference dataset and the query dataset should have the same gene names and the same number of genes, and gene names should be in lowercase.
+The reference dataset and the query dataset should have the same gene names and the same number of genes.

 ### Step 2: Training the model and Prediction

 ```
-python ./scPriorGraph.py --ref bh --query se --pathway KEGGHuman
+python ./scPriorGraph.py --refer_M_path ./data/ref/M_bh.csv --refer_L_path ./data/ref/L_bh.csv --query_M_path ./data/query/M_se.csv --query_L_path ./data/query/L_se.csv --pathway WikiHuman --epochs 200
 ```

 #### Input
++ `refer_M_path`: The path of the expression matrix used for training the model.
-+ `ref`: The name of the dataset used for training the model.
++ `refer_L_path`: The path of the cell label used for training the model.
++ `query_M_path`: The path of the expression matrix used for prediction.
-+ `query`: The name of the dataset used for prediction.
++ `query_L_path`: The path of the cell label used for prediction.
-+ `pathway`: The pathway selected by the user.
++ `pathway`: The pathway database selected by the user, such as "KEGGHuman", "KEGGMouse", "ReactomeHuman", "ReactomeMouse", "WikiHuman", "WikiMouse".

 #### Output
 + `pred.csv`: The predicted results for cell types in the query dataset.